How to Make a Girly Necklace from Magazine Paper Beads

 , with adjacent or complementary colors from the color wheel

-Here, I choose colors & details that befit a young girl, but you could replace those to befit the person who will be the lucky recipient of your necklace.
+Here, I chose magazine page colors and necklace details that befitted a young girl.
+You can replace those to befit the person who will be the lucky recipient of your necklace.

 Tip: before you tie the final knot on your string, stretch your elastic band a notch or so.
 Elastic band has the tendency to weaken over time.
 If you pre-stretch a bit, your necklace will look great for some time to come.